Counselling Services

 Which Talking Therapy is Right for Me?

 If you are unsure about choosing between counselling and psychotherapy, we can help you talk it through and make a decision.
 We believe it is usually better to start small and progress from there.
-Our counsellors are members of BACP or UKCP and are experts in various areas such as anxiety counselling, PTSD, depression counselling, anger management, abuse counselling, bereavement and grief counselling, stress management and low self-esteem.
+Our counsellors are members of BACP or NSCP and are experts in various areas such as anxiety counselling, PTSD, depression counselling, anger management, abuse counselling, bereavement and grief counselling, stress management and low self-esteem.

-1-1 and Online Counselling Sessions
+Face to Face and Online Counselling Sessions

 We offer 1-1 and online counselling sessions.
 If you can commit to attending scheduled sessions, please apply.
 Non-attendance at scheduled sessions reduces the availability of sessions for our members and has a cost to the charity.
 If you miss a session without letting us know you will be removed.